beginning of content

 Many factors may increase a person's chances of developing problems with gambling.
 Sometimes, people turn to gambling to escape from other difficulties in their lives.

-Society accepts gambling and sees it as a part of normal life.
-That makes it very hard for people with a problem to keep away from it.
+Australian society accepts gambling and sees it as a part of normal life.
+This can make it very hard for people with a problem to keep away from gambling activities.

 Where can I get help with gambling addiction?

-If you think that you or someone you know may have a gambling addiction, speak to your doctor.
-If needed, your doctor can provide a referral to a psychologist.
+If you or someone you know may have a gambling addiction, speak to your doctor.
+They can connect you with professionals, who can help you manage your addiction.

 Resources and support